Quickly knock down fire ants with tips for extended control

 Performance assessments are based upon results or analysis of public information, field observations and/or internal Syngenta evaluations.

 For season-long control of imported fire ants, make at least two applications of Advion fire ant bait with a broadcast spreader at 1.5 pounds per acre when populations are foraging.
-One application should be made in the spring between April and May, and the second in mid-September.
+One application should be made in the spring between April and May, and the second in mid-September to October.

 For severe infestations, Advion fire ant bait can also be used as an individual mound treatment by scattering 4 tablespoons of product around the outer periphery of each mound.
 Following up with a broadcast application controls colonies that are not yet visible and provide longer-lasting fire ant control.

 Other ant species, such as the turfgrass ant, pavement ant or bigheaded ant, do not aggressively sting humans but can still be a pain on the golf course and are commonly referred to as “nuisance ants.”
 They can severely damage the uniform playing surfaces that golfers demand, and also bring soil up to the surface that can dull or damage mower blades.

 Advion fire ant bait also controls common nuisance ant species listed on the product label.
 A broadcast application of 1.5 lbs. of product per acre, or mound treatment of four tablespoons per colony, provides effective control of these species.
 Apply the bait when ants are actively foraging, and avoid mowing or irrigation for 24 hours to allow ample time for the target ants to harvest the bait.